Chapter 13:

 “I said quiet!” the guttural voice screamed again, tugging her so hard her spine popped.

-“Do you hear me speaking?” mocked the figure, returning to their modulated voice.
+“Do you hear me speaking?” mocked the silhouette, returning to its modulated voice.

-“Mock me again, and her blood will be on your hands, literally and spiritually,” threatened the guttural voice.
+“Mock me again, and her blood will be on your hands,” threatened the guttural voice.

 “Come on, Kasumi,” encouraged the faint voice.
 “A cross of any kind is like hot coals to these monsters.
 Hattori-san slipped it into your right pocket, all you have to do is—Agh!”

-The figure erupted in grunts and struggles as the severed vines wrapped around it like a hangman’s noose.
+The silhouette erupted in grunts and struggles as several vines wrapped around it like a hangman’s noose.

-“Using your physical voice to speak to her while distracting me with your firmament speech; clever, but not clever enough.”
+“Using your physical voice to speak to her while using the firmament to converse with me; clever, but not clever enough.”

-Shadowy vines stretched down from the canopy, reaching for the restrained figure and drawing it into the canopy’s cover.
-Even as they were brought into the rain, Kasumi could still only see a shadowy outline.
-If she had spiritual eyes, she would’ve seen the girl wrapped in demonic vines.
-She was dressed as a Japanese archer, with a mask that hid her face below her eyes.
+Shadowy vines stretched down from the canopy, reaching for the silhouette and drawing it into the canopy’s cover.
+Even as it was pulled into the rain, Kasumi could still only see a shadowy outline.
+If she could see through the downpour, she might’ve noticed the girl was dressed as a Japanese archer, with a mask that hid her face below her eyes.
 The blue twinkle Kasumi had initially thought was a light of some kind was actually her eyes, which shone brighter than the full moon with an unnatural glow.

 “Though I suppose your foolishness was clear as soon as you attempted saving this pathetic girl,” the guttural voice mocked, shaking Kasumi and stretching her limbs again.
 “I’m not sure what’s funnier, the fact that you thought she could aid in your victory, or that she’s secured mine.”